Neural Generalization of Multiple Kernel Learning: Related Work

-While kernel functions are implicitly seen as an infinite-width neural network in the aforementioned methods, some methods use kernel approximation techniques \cite{williams2001using,rahimi2008random} to explicitly construct one layer of a neural network by a kernel function.
-For example, convolutional kernel networks that link convolutional neural networks with kernel methods are constructed by consecutively approximating a convolution kernel \cite{mairal2014convolutional,mohammadnia2018convolutional,mairal2016end}.
-In another method called M-DKMO, a neural network is used upon the feature maps of some kernel functions approximated by the Nystr\"{o}m method for kernel learning in an end-to-end fashion \cite{song2018optimizing}.
+While kernel functions are implicitly seen as an infinite-width neural network in the aforementioned methods, some methods use kernel approximation techniques \citep{williams2001using,rahimi2008random} to explicitly construct one layer of a neural network by a kernel function.
+For example, convolutional kernel networks that link convolutional neural networks with kernel methods are constructed by consecutively approximating a convolution kernel \citep{mairal2014convolutional,mohammadnia2018convolutional,mairal2016end}.
+In another method called M-DKMO, a neural network is used upon the feature maps of some kernel functions approximated by the Nystr\"{o}m method for kernel learning in an end-to-end fashion \citep{song2018optimizing}.
 Although this method uses neural networks for learning kernels, it differs from the proposed NGMKL method.
-NGMKL reformulates multiple kernel learning problem through neural networks, while M-DKMO uses neural networks for learning approximated kernel feature maps.
+NGMKL reformulates the MKL problem through neural networks, while M-DKMO uses neural networks for learning approximated kernel feature maps.

-More similar to our work, some methods proposed multiple kernel learning problems in which the kernels are combined through a neural-network-like architecture.
+More similar to our work, some methods proposed MKL problems in which the kernels are combined through a neural-network-like architecture.
 These methods, which are known as Multilayer Multiple Kernel Learning (MLMKL) models, were first introduced by \cite{zhuang2011two}.
-In this model \citep{zhuang2011two}, the kernel function is defined as a convex combination of a set of base kernels followed by an exponential nonlinearity, which can be seen as a two-layer multiple kernel learning problem. \cite{rebai2016deep} extended two-layer MLMKLs to several layers and optimized the combination parameters by backpropagation. \cite{jiu2017nonlinear} utilized unsupervised, semi-supervised, and Laplacian SVM as the objective function for MLMKLs.
-For reducing computations and improving the scalability of MLMKLs, \cite{jiu2019deep} proposed kernel approximation in a greedy layer-wise fashion.
-To make MLMKLs more similar to neural networks, \cite{sahbi2019totally} formulated the base kernels as a neural operation and optimized the support vectors of MLMKLs along with the other parameters.
+In the method of \citet{zhuang2011two}, the kernel function is defined as a convex combination of a set of base kernels followed by an exponential nonlinearity, which can be seen as a two-layer MKL problem. \citet{rebai2016deep} extended two-layer MLMKLs to several layers and optimized the combination parameters by backpropagation. \citet{jiu2017nonlinear} utilized unsupervised, semi-supervised, and Laplacian SVM as the objective functions for MLMKL.
+For reducing computations and improving the scalability of MLMKL, \citet{jiu2019deep} proposed kernel approximation in a greedy layer-wise fashion.
+To make MLMKL more similar to neural networks, \citet{sahbi2019totally} formulated the base kernels as a neural operation and optimized the support vectors of MLMKLs along with the other parameters.